lcalbertson/Arduino-Practice-exercises/README.md

 1 - Attach a single LED to a digital pin and run a sketch that configures the pin to turn on and stay on.

+2a - With a single LED write a sketch that blinks the LED at a rate of 500 ms (do this by using the digitalWrite and delay function)

-2 - With a single LED write a sketch that blinks the LED at a rate of 500 ms
+2b - With a single LED write a sketch that blinks the LED at a rate of 500 ms (do this by using digitalWrite delay and digitalRead to change the state of the LED)

 3a - With a single LED write a sketch that blinks the LED at a rate of 500 ms on and 500 ms off for ten cycles then turns off for 5 seconds then repeats